lapotolo/CompetitiveProgramming/problems/Pashmak & Parmida/README.md

 Then we loop left to right.
 We store the prefix-occurrences of elements in input in `counter` support vector and at every iteration thanks to the fenwick tree we answer in logarithmic time to the query `bit.sum(counter[input[i]-1)` whose result is the number of elements smaller then i in every suffix.

+# Time cost:
-## Time cost  = O(n * log n) dominated by the sort needed to remap input elements in a compressed range.
+O(n * log n) dominated by the sort needed to remap input elements in a compressed range.
+# Space cost:
-## Space cost = O(n) to store the input array, the suffix_counter, the counter and the Fenwick tree.
+O(n) to store the input array, the suffix_counter, the counter and the Fenwick tree.